TheJacksonLaboratory/FetchDCCResult/README.md

 Using application is quite straightfoward, but before you use it, please make sure that you have enviormrnt setup for `bash/shell`.
 If you are on a Mac/Linux machine like me, you are fine.
 If you are on a windows machine, please use this link to have your enviroment setup.
 After everything is configured, run the following commands on your terminal:

     ```
-    chmod +x /path/to/your/directory/jobs.sh
+    chmod +x /path/to/your/directory/impc.sh
-    /path/to/your/directory/jobs.sh
+    ./path/to/your/directory/impc.sh
     ```
-`jobs.sh` will execute all tasks for you.
+`impc.sh` will execute all tasks for you.
+If you are on a windows machine, open your command prompt and run the following command:

+    ```
+    /path/to/your/directory/impc.bat
+    ```

 <br>

-## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.
+Replace name of Bash\Batchfile script from "impc" to "ebi" if you would like to get feedback of submitted procedures from EBI.
+Currently, this app is scheduled to run weekly on `bhwin0236.jax.org`.